stashapp/Stash-Docs/getting-started/installation/synology.md

 In DSM, navigate to `Package Center > Settings`.
 In the `Package Sources` tab, click `Add`, type _SynoCommunity_ as Name and [https://packages.synocommunity.com/](https://packages.synocommunity.com/){:target="_blank"} as Location and then press `OK` to validate.

 Go back to the Package Center and look for `Python 3.11` in the Community tab.
-Click on `Ìnstall` and agree to the _Third-Party Package_ warning.
+Click on `Install` and agree to the _Third-Party Package_ warning.

 Then look for `Ffmpeg 6` in the Community tab.
-Click on `Ìnstall` and agree to the _Third-Party Package_ warning.
+Click on `Install` and agree to the _Third-Party Package_ warning.

 ### Enable SSH